A Growing Challenge, a Growing Commitment

-Professor Miliard Derbew, Lifebox Board Member, talks to us on the challenges providers face in providing safe surgical pediatric care in Eastern Africa.
+Professor Miliard Derbew talks to Lifebox on the challenges of providing safe surgical pediatric care and safe surgery in East Africa

 “We need safe surgery to be practiced for good outcomes.
 We need to scale training and capacity building.
 We need research and innovation in pediatric surgical care.”
 Professor Miliard Derbew

 Lifebox Board Member, Professor Miliard Derbew, is a pediatric surgeon from Ethiopia.
 He serves as CEO of King Faisal Hospital, Kigali – Rwanda’s largest referral hospital – and Professor of Pediatric Surgery at the College of Health Sciences, Addis Ababa University.
 This interview is part of the Smile Train-Lifebox Safe Surgery and Anesthesia Initiative content series.

 “I have been practicing pediatric surgery in Eastern Africa for 24 years, mainly in Ethiopia.
 My passion has always been working with kids, and when I was a student, my aim was to become a pediatrician.
 When I graduated, I found the surgery rotation very interesting, and having the opportunity to do pediatric surgery united my love of helping kids and surgery.
 This was the best contribution I could make to my community and my country.
 It’s a hard specialization that needs a lot of commitment.
 You have to live for your profession!

 It is particularly challenging to work as a pediatric surgeon in the region where I practice due to limited resources.
 In pediatric surgery, human resources are among both the most important and the most limited.